 May 29, 2915 By Ann Marie Dumbuya

-Imagine you having to use your meager resources to send your child to school to help him or her attain the necessary knowledge to break the cycle of poverty in your family.
+Imagine you have to use your meager resources to send your child to school to help him or she attain the necessary knowledge to break the cycle of poverty in your family.
+Perhaps you provided your kid with the best education you could.
+Perhaps, you did find out more about the hidden costs of schooling and yet chose to put all your savings into educating your child.
 Now imagine this child who symbolizes all your hopes and dreams for the future having to drop out of school and not being able to attend university because you could not afford to pay the required fees.
 Is it a waste of time to have sent that child to school in the first place?
 This was the raging debate in Gbomsamba last weekend between a concerned parent and the NRA boss.
 While advocating for educational support for children in the village to NRA’s Commissioner-General, Madam Haja Kallah-Kamara, one man argues passionately that being unable to fund one’s child’s higher education is a waste of scarce resources since without university education, children cannot aim for higher heights.
 Taking the opposite view, Madam Kallah-Kamara explains that just being able to read or write is an accomplishment in itself.
 She argues that during the course of their schooling, very bright children may benefit from scholarships which they would otherwise not have enjoyed if they were illiterate.
 Furthermore, she went on, children and youth can use their education to acquire further livelihoods skills.

 In remote communities like Gbomsamba, children drop out of school for a number of reasons.
 According to Michael Sesay, the head teacher of the primary school at Gbomsamba, some children are needed at their parents’ farms to help boost farm labour while others, especially girls, spend more time at home doing household chores like fetching water for their families’ use than they do at school.
 Others are engaged in petty trading whilst some live too far from the nearest school to attend classes on time.
 He said many parents of mostly primary school-aged children in the village cannot afford to buy school uniforms or the necessary learning materials for their children.
 Many girls missed out on formal education due to early marriage and teenage pregnancy, or discriminating cultural practices.
 He however stressed that with the advent of NRA’s development intervention in the community, things are gradually improving.